Basic Capet Repairs to Fix Carpet Damage

 Save a bundle by common carpet repairs and rug problems like burn spots, loose wall-to-wall carpet.
 As well as wet carpet using basic tools and know-how.

-Removing a gum from a carpet:
+Removing a pack of gum from a carpet:

 - Scrape off as much of the gum as you can with a spatula, and then vacuum any loose pieces.